j-kota/autocheck/README.md

 checkers.py: All the game functions are in the file.
 ```
 # Game Rules
-The game follows most os the rule of checkers with two majority of changes: 1.
-When jumping accross an enemy, the enemy will be remove base on a probability, so it is not guarantee to be removed.
-2. When a pawn(soldier) reach the last row of the opponents territory, it holds a probability of turning into a king, so it is not guarantee to turn into a king as well.
+The game rules of our modified Checkers follow the standard rules of Checkers but with two additional rules.
+1. When a piece is jumped, it has a chance to remain on the board, unaffected.
+2. Sequences of double-jumps are not allowed.
 # How to run
 ```bash
 The self_play function: The tree(player) will play against a baseline opponent